Raian-Rahman/Deep-Learning-Practice/README.md

 | Transformer (Attention is all you need) 	| Pytorch 	| Not available 	|

 ## Contributor
-Raian Rahman
+Raian Rahman <br>
-Dept. of Computer Science and Engineering
+Dept. of Computer Science and Engineering <br>
-Islamic University of Technology
+Islamic University of Technology <br>
 Dhaka, Bangladesh